caseydwayne/Code-Samples/README.md

  - emailer.php - converts form data into an email after validating/sanitizing input

-BONUS:

  - restaurant-filler-table.php - distributes parties (for events) by company, grouping together as close as possible

 I have tried to include code samples relevant to what we discussed (database exchanges, security, complex functions, etc)

 I can also encapsulate using classes, I just generally prefer to do this as a last step, and if necessary.

   ### If you would like to see more PHP or samples of JavaScript, just let me know.